 The current development in building energy efficiency towards nZEB buildings represents a number of new challenges to design and construction.
 One of these major challenges is the increased need for cooling in these highly insulated and airtight buildings, which is not only present in the summer period but also in the shoulder seasons and in offices even in midwinter.
 Resilient ventilative cooling can be an energy efficient solution to address this cooling challenge in buildings.

-This webinar will present solutions of ventilative cooling in practice in residential and non-residential buildings.
-Peter Holzer, operating agent of IEA EBC Annex 80 Resilient Cooling of Buildings, will give an overview, and speakers from industry demonstrated interesting ventilative cooling components.
+This webinar presented solutions of ventilative cooling in practice in residential and non-residential buildings.
+Peter Holzer, operating agent of IEA EBC Annex 80 Resilient Cooling of Buildings, gave an overview, and speakers from industry demonstrated interesting ventilative cooling components.

 - 16:45 | End of webinar

 For further information please scroll down to download the flyer and slides and view the recordings.